browserengineering/book/book/security.md

 sent with `XMLHttpRequest` include cookies.
 This is by design: when you "like" something, the server needs to associate the "like" to your account.
-But it also means that `XMLHttpRequest` can access private data, and thus need to protect it.
+But it also means that `XMLHttpRequest` can access private data, and thus there is a need to protect it.

 Let's imagine an attacker wants to know your username on our guest book server.
 When you're logged in, the guest book includes your